fivetran/dbt_pendo/README.md

 # packages.yml
 packages:
   - package: fivetran/pendo
-    version: [">=0.6.0", "<0.7.0"] # we recommend using ranges to capture non-breaking changes automatically
+    version: [">=1.0.0", "<1.1.0"] # we recommend using ranges to capture non-breaking changes automatically
 ```

-Do NOT include the `pendo_source` package in this file.
-The transformation package itself has a dependency on it and will install the source package as well.
+> All required sources and staging models are now bundled into this transformation package.
+Do not include `fivetran/pendo_source` in your `packages.yml` since this package has been deprecated.

 ### Step 3: Define database and schema variables
 By default, this package runs using your destination and the `pendo` schema.
 If this is not where your Pendo data is (for example, if your Pendo schema is named `pendo_fivetran`), add the following configuration to your root `dbt_project.yml` file: